norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/dr-bike-uea/index.md

 Norwich Bicycle Repair Co-operative Ltd have held the contract to provide the UEA Dr Bike service since January 13th 2014.

+## Leave us some feedback ##
-**We are currently conducting a survey on the Dr Bike @ UEA service** - we would really appreciate it if you can take a couple of minutes to fill it in [here](https://www.surveymonkey.co.uk/r/PW3LLNW) and leave us your feedback.
+**We are currently conducting a survey on the Dr Bike @ UEA service** - we would really appreciate it if you can take a couple of minutes to fill it in [here](https://www.surveymonkey.co.uk/r/PW3LLNW) and leave us your feedback so we can improve the service.

 We offer a full repair service and bike shop and sell refurbished and guaranteed [bikes for sale](/bikes-for-sale/).